sandeshdamkondwar/octoalpha/README.md

 Octoalpha
 =========

 Octoalpha is a minimal, responsive theme for Octopress.

 Forked from classic octopress theme.

-Inspired from [Alpha](http://html5up.net/alpha) Theme on http://html5up.net
+Inspired by [Alpha](http://html5up.net/alpha) Theme on http://html5up.net

 ##Install